misterizzo/marketingops/wp-content/plugins/woocommerce-legacy-rest-api/readme.txt

 = 1.0.4 2024-05-16 =

 - Correct a problem in which the attempted removal of admin notices (warning of HPOS incompatibility) could lead to a fatal error during plugin deactivation.

+= 1.0.5 xxxx-xx-xx =

+- Fix the usage of woocommerce_new_order action hook to avoid a fatal errors.